How to Invoice as a Freelancer: Key Components and Template

-Make sure to include your name (or business name, if applicable) and address.
+Make sure to include your name (or business name, if applicable) and address on the invoice.
 Include your email and phone number, in case the client wants to contact you.
 Add in a company logo, if you have one, to make your invoice look more professional.

-Your customer’s name or business name and address should also be listed.
+Your client’s contact information should also be listed.
 If you know the person who reviews their invoices, you should include their name.

 An Invoice Number